siuangie91/react-dragdrop/README.md

 # Simple Task/Project Drag-Drop

 A simple, front-end only prototype of a drag-drop UI for adding, reorganizing, and deleting tasks.
+Exploring `Context` and `@reach/router`.

 **Demo:** [http://projects.angiesiudevworks.com/reactdragdrop/](http://projects.angiesiudevworks.com/reactdragdrop/)